play-co/platformer/guide.md

-# Building a Platformer in 500 Lines of Code
+# Ship an awesome Android & iOS game in a few hours using JavaScript

 One of the benefits of building games in JavaScript is that you can prototype very quickly.
 A good game engine will abstract away the hard